therazahussain/SociOut/README.md

 # SociOut
-A Social Networking MERN stack fully responsive Project.
+##### A Social Networking MERN stack fully responsive Project.
 It is completely working project.
-Its' completely responsive application.
-MongoDB Express React Redux NodeJs are user in this project.

 ### Featurs included in this project:
 #### user features: